Actindo-AG/Documentation/Cloudinary/Operation/02_CloudinaryMapping.md

 #### Prerequisites

-- At least one ETL attribute set mapping is created, see [Create an ETL mapping](../../DataHub/Operation/01_ManageETLMappings.md#create-an-ETL-mapping).
+- At least one ETL attribute set mapping has been created, see [Create an ETL mapping](../../DataHub/Operation/01_ManageETLMappings.md#create-an-ETL-mapping).
-- The Cloudinary attribute is assigned to the destination attribute set of the mapping.
+- The Cloudinary attribute has been assigned to the destination attribute set of the mapping.

 #### Procedure